-World Health Run is a worldwide running event to improve health equity in the U.S. and globally.
+World Health Run is a worldwide running and walking event to improve health equity in the U.S. and globally.
 It is produced by World Run, Inc., a nonprofit 501(c)(3) organization that supports educational and fundraising activities co-sponsored by leading organizations in the field.
-World Health Run aligns the energy and collective effort of Major Collaborators (MC).
-Our MC’s invite their chapters, clubs, or affiliate groups to join the collective.
+World Health Run aligns the energy and collective effort of partners who invite their chapters, clubs, or affiliate groups to join the collective effort.
 These groups are our Local Event Hosts (LEH), and they bring crucial energy and engagement at the local level to World Health Run.

 World Health Run aligns partners to:

-Produce an annual single-day, World Health Run the Saturday on or after World Health Day;
+Produce an annual single-day, World Health Run on the first Saturday in April (on or near the official World Health Day);

-Raise funds to benefit health equity-focused projects and advocacy efforts championed by our MC's and LEH's, to improve access to health services and strengthen sustainable health systems globally; and
+Raise funds to benefit health equity-focused projects and advocacy efforts championed by our partners and LEH's, to improve access to health services and strengthen sustainable health systems globally; and

 Educate and engage individuals and communities about health equity.

-The annual single-day, World Health Run is held on the first Saturday on or after World Health Day.
+The annual single-day, World Health Run is held on the first Saturday in April.
 The Premier Event takes place in Chicago.
-In addition, there are other live Local Events where there are at least 100 registrants.
+In addition, there are other live Local Events around the US and world.
 In places where fewer than 100 runners register, physical runs are not possible.
 In this case, registrants have the opportunity to participate in a Virtual Run.
-Both in-person and virtual participants receive registration paperwork, a race bib, participant t-shirt, and a commemorative finisher medal.
+Both in-person and virtual participants receive registration paperwork, a race bib, and a participant t-shirt.

-Through this event, World Run, Inc. raises funds to benefit health equity-focused projects championed by MCP’s and LEH’s to improve access to health services in the U.S. and strengthen sustainable health systems in low resource settings globally.
-Registrants have the opportunity to select a specific MCP or LEH to benefit, or have their registration fees benefit all projects equally.
+Through this event, World Run, Inc. raises funds to benefit health equity-focused projects championed by partners and LEH’s to improve access to health services in the U.S. and strengthen sustainable health systems in low resource settings globally.
+Registrants have the opportunity to select a specific project to benefit or have their registration fees benefit all projects equally.

 The impact from this global event, therefore, manifests through locally owned community-focused projects, and also collective global projects.
 World Health Run allows individuals and communities at local, national, and international levels to actively engage in the conversation of health equity.
 In this discussion, World Run, Inc emphasizes the topics of health disparities, health care access, and sustainable health systems.